-A: In theory they do but I can’t access any free classes without signing up for a free trial.
+- Skillshare: In theory they do but I can’t access any free classes without signing up for a free trial.
 Maybe you can somehow, but my trust isn’t there.

 If you want to know more go to: Is Skillshare Worth It?
 The Pros and Cons for Artists and Designers

-Udemy vs Skillshare – Final Thoughts
+Udemy vs Skillshare: Final Thoughts

-If I want to learn to draw, I need a drawing course, nothing else, and besides, how many skills can you learn in a year, realistically?
+If I want to learn how to draw, I need a drawing course, not a pick and mix of everything else, and besides, how many new skills can you really learn in a year?

-If you want to know how I manage to make a living selling my art you should take a look
+If you want to know how I manage to make a living selling my art you should take a look at this